opensource-observer/oso/apps/docs/blog/2024-12-16-rf6-ballot-box/index.md

 image: ./ballot-box-rf6.png
 ---

-This is the last post in our “opening up the ballot box” series for 2024.
-Optimism has some changes in the works for [Retro Funding 2025](https://optimism.mirror.xyz/zWlA9LROAzRee5BFqbquYHawmruKzLmXbONp_hcCwE4), which will likely change how we analyze voting behavior in future rounds.
+This is the final post in our _Opening up the Ballot Box_ series for 2024.
+Changes planned for [Retro Funding 2025](https://optimism.mirror.xyz/zWlA9LROAzRee5BFqbquYHawmruKzLmXbONp_hcCwE4) will likely reshape how we analyze voting behavior.

 In RF6, our results (as an organization) reflected a critical issue with Retro Funding in its current form: subjective visibility often outweighs measurable, long-term impact.